 - Description: The name of one or more fields to group by.

-Stats functions options
+Stats function options

-- Description: Functions used with the
+- Description: Statistical functions that you can use with the

 streamstatscommand.
 Each time you invoke the